Mukund-H-Opash/grocery/README.md

 1)i think you forgot to add images so add it also 2) in  categories thre is left side name and right side number so the number you ca n see its images soadd it also 3) in tags there are more tags so add it 4)in reted blogs also there is image 5) in blogs there is 3 image so add it also any test style here  so blog have much more discription so add it also 5) ther is delivary banner also so make it  7)comment section

+ add details like working eith google hybridly and part time also full time employee at Opash software and technicle executiv at labgrownbox inc (Ny usa)